Azure/AgentBaker/e2e/README.md

 ```

-### Registering New VHDs for E2E Testing
+### Registering New VHD SKUs for E2E Testing
 When adding a new scenario which uses a VHD that doesn't currently have an associated entry in the base catalog, please make sure to follow these steps to register it with the suite:

 1. Build and delete-lock the underlying image version to be referenced in the base catalog
-2. Update [base_vhd_catalog](scenario/base_vhd_catalog.json).json with a new entry, referencing the resource ID of the new VHD built in the previous step
+2. Update [base_vhd_catalog](scenario/base_vhd_catalog.json).json with a new entry, referencing the resource ID of the new VHD built in the previous step, as well as the VHD's artifact name.
+The artifact name is used when downloading publishing info artifacts from VHD builds in ADO.
+To determine this value:
+    1. Navigate to the latest run of the `[TEST All VHDs] AKS Linux VHD Build - Msft Tenant` build which has built the SKU you'd like to register (or queue a new build which includes the particular SKU).
+    2. Navigate to the particular run's published artifacts and identitfy the `publishing-info-<artifactName>` artifact for your SKU.
+The suffix of this string after `publishing-info-` is the name of the artifact.
+    3. Alternatively, you can get this value from navigating to [.vsts-vhd-builder-release.yaml](../.pipelines/.vsts-vhd-builder-release.yaml), identifying the corresponding build stage for your SKU, and looking at the value of `artifactName` specified when calling the `.builder-release-template.yaml` template.
 3. Within [scenario/vhd.go](scenario/vhd.go), update the corresponding subcatalog struct (e.g. `Ubuntu2204`, `AzureLinuxV2`) with the new entry, and correctly add its corresponding JSON tag used to unmarshal from base_vhd_catalog.json
 4. Also within scenario/vhd.go, add a corresponding case block to the switch statement within `addEntryFromPublishingInfo()` to make sure the VHD's name (parsed from the publishing info file) is associated with the new subcatalog entry added in the previous step - this is to ensure that catalog entries are properly overwritten when using VHDs from arbitrary testing builds
 5. Add a new `VHDSelector` within scenario/vhd.go in the form of a method on the `*VHDCatalog` type, which returns the new entry of the given subcatalog added in step 3